Esther Roper 1868 – 1938

 During the First World War Esther and Eva joined the Womens’ Peace crusade and travelled the country speaking in support of a negotiated peace to end the conflict.

-In 1916, along with transwoman Irene Clyde, the couple co-founded one of Britain’s first LGBT publications.
-Published six times a year, Urania (meaning homosexual or third gender) was a privately circulated journal with clippings of articles from national and international press about same sex relationships and cross-dressing.
+In 1916, along with trans woman Irene Clyde, the couple co-founded one of Britain’s first LGBT publications.
+Published six times a year, Urania (meaning homosexual or third gender) was a radical zine with clippings of articles curated from national and international press about same sex relationships and cross-dressing.
 Other content included discussions of outrageous (for the time) themes such as why women shouldn’t marry – challenging convention that unmarried women were just not attractive enough to bag a man; why we should live in a genderless society; and how passionate lesbian relationships are a great alternative to marriage.

 In 1929, three years after her partner’s death, Esther published a collection of Eva’s poetry with an introduction paying tribute to the woman she loved: